-The Associate/Vice Principals will undertake the role in the absence of the Executive Principal/Principal and will undertake the Information Governance responsibilities as required.
+The Associate Principals will undertake the role in the absence of the Principal and will undertake the Information Governance responsibilities as required.

-The Vice Principal - Quality of Education (QofE) is the link to the College Leadership Team in respect of ICT.
+The Vice Principal - Quality of Provision is the link to the Principal's Team in respect of ICT.